MESAHub/mesa/docs/source/modules.rst

-   MESA treats the atmosphere separately, via these boundary conditions, because the physics governing the atmosphere is often quite different than in the interior.
+   MESA treats the atmosphere separately, via these boundary conditions, because the physics governing the atmosphere is often quite different from that in the interior.

 Historically, MESA decided how :math:`T_{\rm surf}` and :math:`P_{\rm surf}` are calculated using the ``which_atm_option`` control.
 To